-Density in the Rural Residential Area must be low.
+Density in the Rural Residential Area must be low, lots of less than one acre are not appropriate in this area.
 New development needs to occur at a reasonable rate of growth so as not to unduly burden the ability of the Town to provide services.
 It needs to be sensitively planned to allow for continued forestry and agricultural uses.
 Special or unique resources, including critical wildlife habitats (including deer wintering areas), historic sites, archeological sites (including ancient stone chambers), scenic areas, and wetlands must be evaluated and respected when developing projects in the Rural Residential Area.
 Non-residential development shall locate in areas where municipal highways exist, rather than in areas that will require new or upgraded roads.